Mary Lou Fulton College for Teaching and Learning Innovation policies

 In addition to the Graduate College policies and procedures that govern doctoral programs at ASU, which are provided elsewhere in this catalog, satisfactory academic progress and professional conduct policies apply.
 Additional information specific to a degree program may be provided when students first register for the program.

-PhD and EdD satisfactory academic progress and professional conduct policy
+Doctor of Philosophy and Doctor of Education satisfactory academic progress and professional conduct policy

 Students in doctoral programs may be placed on academic probation for reasons stated in the satisfactory academic progress and professional conduct policy.
 These include:

-• unsatisfactory progress as noted on annual review form by mentor, or failure to meet for annual review
+• unsatisfactory progress as noted on the annual review form by the mentor, or failure to meet for annual review

-In addition to minimum academic requirements and conduct requirements, a student must maintain progress to degree completion.
-A student can be recommended to the Graduate College for dismissal for failure to meet the Graduate College policies.
+In addition to meeting minimum academic requirements and conduct requirements, a student must maintain progress to degree completion.
+A student can be recommended to the Graduate College for dismissal for failure to adhere to the Graduate College policies.

 Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and abide by all university policies.